 Commonly Abused Benzodiazepines

-Ativan is extremely addictive, and because of how habit-forming it can be, as well as how potent and fast-acting it…More on Ativan
+- Ativan is extremely addictive, and because of how habit-forming it can be, as well as how potent and fast-acting it is, package labeling recommends use at lowest does possible.

-While the medical benefits of Valium are helpful for many, taking this medication over extended periods of time can lead…More on Valium
+- Valium While the medical benefits of Valium are helpful for many, taking this medication over extended periods of time can lead to addiction and dependence.

-Xanax is one of the most prescribed drugs in the U.S. It treats anxiety and panic disorders but has a…More on Xanax
+- Xanax is one of the most prescribed drugs in the U.S. It treats anxiety and panic disorders but has a recognized potential for abuse.

 Other FAQs About Benzodiazepines